Armour/LeetCode/7.reverse_integer/README.md

 # Solution

 * Just do it
-* Be care of overflow!
+* Be careful of overflow